 Addressing Antisemitism in Germany, Poland, Ukraine, the United States and online.

-We accept project project proposals until September 1, 2019.
+We accepted project project proposals until September 1, 2019.

 When and where